heidelpay/plentymarkets-gateway/README.md

 ![Logo](http://dev.heidelpay.com/devHeidelpay_400_180.jpg)

 # heidelpay plentymarkets-gateway plugin
-This extension provides an integration of the heidelpay payment methods to your plentymarkets shop.
+This extension provides an integration of the heidelpay payment methods for your plentymarkets shop.

 Currently supported payment methods are:
 * Credit Card